PaulyEd/DOD-MS4/README.md

 >**Auth = Logged in user, Non-Auth = Not logged in user

-As a result of testing in the live enviroment I was able to find a fix a few bugs, most notably the ones below:
+As a result of testing in the live environment I was able to find a fix a few bugs, most notably the ones below:
-1. Adding a review to a dev: There appeared to be an issue with the way I wrote the code to calculate the developer rating when adding a new review for the developer, this issue was only in the production environemnt and not dev, therefore I believe it something to do with going from sqlite in dev to Postgresql in Prod.
-I was able to refactor my code to circumvent this, and also moved the developer rating calc to the review approval stage instead of review creation stage whic seemed more appropriate.
+1. Adding a review to a dev: There appeared to be an issue with the way I wrote the code to calculate the developer rating when adding a new review for the developer, this issue was only in the production environment and not dev, therefore I believe it something to do with going from SQLite in dev to Postgresql in Prod.
+I was able to refactor my code to circumvent this and also moved the developer rating calc to the review approval stage instead of review creation stage which seemed more appropriate.

-2. No home button on mobile: As part of my responsiveness testing I notice there was no option to go bakc to home screen on mobile view, I updated the nav dropdown to include one.
+2. No home button on mobile: As part of my responsiveness testing I notice there was no option to go back to the home screen on mobile view, I updated the nav dropdown to include one.

-3. Cart/Bag on Moble: Existing view was not very responsible for smaller screens, update the view to appear more user friendly on screen below mid size.
+3. Cart/Bag on Moble: Existing view was not very responsible for smaller screens, update the view to appear more user friendly on-screen below mid-size.

-4. Review Moderation: Page was not user friendly on mobile, tried to cram two sections into columns that didnt translate well on smaller screens.
+4. Review Moderation UX: Page was not user friendly on mobile, tried to cram two sections into columns that didn't translate well on smaller screens.

+5. Review Moderation - Functionality: Encountered an issue where if a review was pending or disputed and the developer was deleted, the review could not be actioned from the review moderation page, it would cause a server error due to developer no longer existing, updated review moderation view so that if the developer no longer existing the review is deleted before returning pending reviews to the template

 ## DEPLOYMENT